xraverx/psychoactive-substances/README.md

 ## How to Contribute

-We encourage contributions to this project!
+This project is a work-in-progress, so we encourage contributions!
 If you have relevant information to add or would like to improve existing content, please submit a pull request.
 Together, we can create a comprehensive and valuable resource for the community.

 ## License